Element1/RNElementFaceSDKExamplePublic/README.md

 # RNElementFaceSDKExamplePublic

-React Native app that shows how to use the Element `react-native-element-face-sdk` for user enrollment and authentication.
+This repository contains a React Native app that shows how to use the Element `react-native-element-face-sdk` for user enrollment and authentication.

 The module is imported in [package.json](./package.json) file:
 ```